Departure Doula Services

-An End-of-Life (EOL) Doula is a non-medical professional that provides physical, emotional, and spiritual support to the client, family, loved ones, friends, and their support networks.
-The EOL doula will assist the family with understanding the natural process while providing suggestions for comfort and support.
+A Departure Doula is a non-medical professional that provides physical, emotional, and spiritual support to the client, family, loved ones, friends, and their support networks.
+Also called an End of Life or death doula, we assist the family with understanding the natural process while providing suggestions for comfort and support.
 This holistic support for the person who is dying and their loved ones will occur before, during, and after death.

 What People Are Saying

 Michelle reentered my life at the precise moment I needed her.
 At a friend’s Thanksgiving event, Michelle shared her new passion becoming an end of life doula.
 Just days later, my husband was diagnosed with advanced stage four pancreatic cancer.
 My world turned upside down.

 She was so creative with her techniques to encourage marital conversations about difficult end of life decisions.
 With great confidence, I encourage everyone to work with Michelle in planning how their end of life might look.